dany-manastireanu/StockInfo/docs/architecture.md

-# High-level architecture
+# StockInfo architecture
 </br>

 ![StockInfoArch](./images/high-level-arch.png?raw=true "StockInfoArch")

 </br></br>

-StockInfo application is composed of six components, that are independent between them to achieve higher scalability, performance, and fault tolerance.
+StockInfo application is composed of six components, that are independent between them following the microservice architecture.
+The resasons of choosing the microservice arhitecture and not a monolit was:
+1. Improved scalability: Because each microservice is a self-contained unit that performs a specific function, it is easier to scale specific microservices as needed, rather than scaling the entire application as a monolithic unit
+2. Enhanced flexibility: Microservices allow organizations to build and deploy applications using a variety of programming languages and tools, rather than being tied to a single technology stack.
+3. Improved resilience and fault tolerance: Because microservices are independently deployable units, if one microservice fails, it can be restarted or replaced without affecting the overall operation of the application.

 ## Components overview
 1. [API Component (C1)](#api-component)
 2. [App - Data Collector Component (C2)](#app-data-collector-component-c2)